kukuu/NodeServer/token-based-authentication/README.md

 node server.js

 ```
+Go to your browser and see the message from the route we created.
+Go to http://localhost:8080
 Tip: Use nodemon to have your server restart on file changes.
 Install nodemon using npm install -g nodemon.
 Then start your server with nodemon server.js.

+### Creating a Sample User

+[to do]

 ## Getting a Token